 Esther Williams Personal life

 She married singer/actor Ben Gage on November 25, 1945, with whom she had three children.
 In her autobiography, she portrays him as an alcoholic parasite who squandered her earnings.
-She also disclosed in her autobiography that she had a passionate affair with actor Victor Mature while they were working on the film Million Dollar Mermaid (1952), citing that at the time her marriage was in trouble and, feeling lonely, she turned to Mature for love and affection, and he gave her all she wanted.
-She was romantically linked with Jeff Chandler but broke off the relationship when she discovered that Chandler was a cross-dresser, which she revealed for the first time in her autobiography.
-She and Gage divorced on 20 April 1959.
+Esther also disclosed in her autobiography that she had a passionate affair with actor Victor Mature while they were working on the film Million Dollar Mermaid (1952), citing that at the time her marriage was in trouble and, feeling lonely, she turned to Mature for love and affection, and he gave her all she wanted.
+She was romantically linked with Jeff Chandler.
+But she broke off the relationship when she discovered that Chandler was a cross-dresser, which she revealed for the first time in her autobiography.
+Esther and Gage divorced on 20 April 1959.